 How long did it take you to get pregnant?
 Was it planned?

 Haha yes, it was very planned.
-On the 2nd month we actually “tried”, I was pregnant!
+We did a lot of research to see the fastest way to get pregnant and on the 2nd month we actually “tried”, I was pregnant!
 I feel very blessed, especially nowadays with so many of my friends having struggles getting pregnant.
 By “tried” I mean we got an ovulation kit and calendar out, and actually did the planning because it is a process.
 Turns out you can really only get pregnant a few days a month, so I researched all of that and that’s what I consider actually “trying”.

 What were your early pregnancy symptoms?